• Skip to content

 Professional treatment and support for conduct disorder

-• learn healthy ways to communicate with others
+- learn to communicate with others in healthy ways

-As part of the management plan, your child’s health professionals might recommend treatment for any other conditions your child has.
+Your child’s health professionals might also recommend treatment for any other conditions your child has.

 Looking after yourself when your child has conduct disorder